Hillbilly Elegy: Critical reception

 The book reached the top of The New York Times best seller list in August 2016 and January 2017.

-In 2017, Vance discussed his memoir at an event on childhood poverty.
+Vance discussed his memoir at an event on childhood poverty held by New America in 2017.

 In a positive review in The New York Times, Jennifer Senior wrote that Vance's confrontation of a social taboo was admirable, regardless of whether the reader agreed with his conclusions.
 She described the book as "a compassionate, discerning sociological analysis of the white underclass that has helped drive the politics of rebellion, particularly the ascent of Donald J. Trump."
 Senior wrote that Vance's subject is despair, and his argument was more generous in that it blames fatalism and learned helplessness rather than indolence.

 A 2017 Brookings Institution report noted that "J. D. Vance's Hillbilly Elegy became a national bestseller for its raw, emotional portrait of growing up in and eventually out of a poor rural community riddled by drug addiction and instability."
 Vance's account anecdotally confirmed the report's conclusion that family stability is essential to upward mobility.

 In an interview with Süddeutsche Zeitung in July 2023, German chancellor Olaf Scholz called the book "a very touching personal story of how a young man with poor starting conditions makes his way."
 Scholz said the book had moved him to tears, but that he found the positions Vance later took to be "tragic."